 It takes working together to overcome threats like COVID-19:

-*If you have experienced or currently are experiencing a fever, cough, or other flu and cold like symptoms, please call 207.828.2020 to determine if you should postpone your appointment.
+*If you have experienced or currently are experiencing a fever, cough, or other flu and cold-like symptoms, please call 207.828.2020 to determine if you should postpone your appointment.
 If you have been tested and determined to be negative for COVID-19, please bring a copy of your results with you.
 If you have been tested and have not received your results, we will require you to postpone your appointment pending your test results.

 What will my visit look like?

 EMG is deeply committed to the health and safety of our patients, our staff, and our community at large.
-We are constantly adapting how we operate to safely provide patients with the high level of service and support needed to maintain or improve their vision-threatening conditions.
+We are constantly adapting to how we operate to safely provide patients with a high level of service and support needed to maintain or improve their vision-threatening conditions.
 If you are confirmed for a clinic or surgical appointment at this time, here is what you can expect upon arrival:

 - Please note that our staff is required to participate in similar screening activities prior to performing any work or interacting with other employees and patients.

 - You will be escorted during your visit.
 This is to support social distancing and minimize any interaction with other patients.

 - You will be allowed 1 companion to accompany you during your visit.

 - Surgery Patient Drivers are requested to remain on premise during the patient’s visit.